 - The Presiding Judge of the Probate Division maintains the following lists of persons for appointment to Probate Division cases:

-- For the current list of attorneys who serve on the Fiduciary Panel of Attorneys, click here.
+- For the current list of attorneys who serve on the Probate Fiduciary Panel, click here.
 This list is maintained by the Presiding Judge of the Probate Division.
 Contact information for attorneys may be obtained from the DC Bar.

-- Attorneys who serve on the Fiduciary Panel of Attorneys are required to submit a verifiable statement by December 1st of each year demonstrating that the attorney has taken 6 credit hours of courses during the calendar year.
+- Attorneys who serve on the Probate Fiduciary Panel are required to submit a verifiable statement by December 1st of each year demonstrating that the attorney has taken six (6) credit hours of courses during the calendar year.
 The types of courses that are acceptable to meet this continuing educational requirement are discussed in the Open Letter to Participants.
-This statement is to be submitted to the Presiding Judge of the Probate Division (not to the Office of the Register of Wills).
+The verified statement is to be submitted to the Presiding Judge of the Probate Division (not to the Office of the Register of Wills).

 Examiners ListAn examiner is an individual qualified by training or experience in the diagnosis, care, or treatment of the causes and conditions giving rise to the alleged incapacity, such as a gerontologist, psychiatrist, licensed clinical social worker or qualified mental retardation professional.
 Examiners appointed by the court serve in Probate Division cases involving incapacitated adults (INT cases) and adults with developmental disabilities (IDD cases).
 In these cases, the court must make a determination of whether or not the proposed ward is incapacitated within the meaning of the law.
 After appointment and prior to the court hearing, an examiner files an examiner's report in the Office of the Register of Wills and sends a copy to each "interested person", which includes each person listed in the court order appointing the examiner.